 Pillows alone won’t make a huge difference in temperature, but they can be a great complement to other cooling items.
 They also provide an immediate cooling feeling the second you put your head down to sleep.

 Casper designed this ergonomic foam pillow with breathable and air-circulating properties that keep heat from accumulating, a solid option combining cooling properties and the non-cooling memory foam.
-The pillow also helps with head and neck alignment, which can be good for people with back pain.
+The pillow also helps with head and neck alignment — you can choose between two pillow heights depending on your support needs and the brand offers a short questionnaire to find out which could be best for you.

-This Viscosoft pillow is filled with cooling gel and optimizes airflow.
+This Coop Home Goods pillow is filled with cooling gel and optimizes airflow.
 As with other products, the gel gives it an immediate cool feeling that is perfect for hot summer nights.
-Airflow allows the pillow to stay cool throughout the night.
-The removable cover is moisture-wicking, antibacterial, and hypoallergenic.
+The pillow comes with a removable cover that is moisture-wicking, antibacterial, and hypoallergenic.